mvolkmann/blog/src/z.md

   cd ..
 }

-# This pulls the latest changes from the remote branch
+# This pulls down the latest changes from the remote branch
-# down to the corresponding local branch.
+# that corresponds to the current local branch.
 function pull() {
   git pull origin $(git rev-parse --abbrev-ref HEAD)
 }

-# This pushes the latest changes on the local branch
+# This pushes the latest changes on the current local branch
 # up to the corresponding remote branch.
 function push() {
   git push origin $(git rev-parse --abbrev-ref HEAD)